Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 <article id="post-<?php the_ID(); ?>" <?php post_class(); ?>>

-Change this line to include your custom field value, like this:
+You must change this line to include your custom field value like this:

 <article id="post-<?php the_ID(); ?>" <?php post_class($custom_values); ?>>

-That’s all, we hope this article helped you learn more about WordPress custom fields.
-You may also want to see our ultimate step by step guide to boost WordPress speed and performance for beginners.
+We hope this article helped you learn more about WordPress custom fields.
+You may also want to see our guide on how to add custom fields automatically on post publish and the best WordPress page builder plugins to help you design your website the way you want.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.